 Despite the contributions of the present study, it had limitations.
 First, the analysis only covered the literature in English, using a certain set of keywords for searching.
 Due to space limitations, the study was focused on providing a broad picture of the available literature on BIM for energy modeling through a bibliometric analysis of citation networks.
 It was less concerned with an in-depth content analysis of the available studies.
 The authors performed an in-depth qualitative analysis of the retrieved papers before performing the bibliometric analysis of citation networks.
 A complementary study to analyze the content of some available studies on the topic was conducted.
 Second, the analysis was based on the dataset retrieved from the WoS and Scopus databases.
 There is currently no suitable tool to automatically combine data from different databases and prepare them for analysis (remove duplicates, unify the format, etc.).
 Therefore, more complex analyses, such as co-authorship by countries analysis, were performed separately for the WoS and Scopus datasets.
 Thus, the findings may not fully reflect the entire available set of BIM literature related to energy modeling.
 Consequently, the combined analysis of articles from several databases is needed in the future.
 This would provide a global picture of the issues under consideration.

+Abbreviations:

+APY

+BEMS: Building Energy Management System

 BEP: Building Energy Performance

+BEPS: Building Energy Performance Simulation

+BIM-O&M: BIM-based Operation and Management

+BMS

+DT: Digital Technologies

+EA

+env.: environmental

+FM: Facility Management

+GIS: Geographic Information System

+LCA

+LCC

+OE: operating energy

+PICOC

+RQ: research question

+SBTool: a generic framework for rating the sustainable performance of buildings and projects

+VSI: Virtual Special Issue

+WoS: Web of Science

 References